Discover and assess on-premises VMware VMs for migration to Azure

 - In User name and Password, specify the read-only account credentials that the collector will use to discover VMs on the vCenter server.

 - In Collection scope, select a scope for VM discovery.
 The collector can only discover VMs within the specified scope.
 Scope can be set to a specific folder, datacenter, or cluster.
-It shouldn't contain more than 1000 VMs.
+It shouldn't contain more than 1500 VMs.
+Learn more about how you can discover a larger environment.

 In Specify migration project, specify the Azure Migrate project ID and key that you copied from the portal.
 If didn't copy them, open the Azure portal from the collector VM.
 In the project Overview page, click Discover Machines, and copy the values.